-14. Burt's Bees Black Dahlia, £5.99
+12. Best tinted lip balm: Burt's Bees Black Dahlia, £5.99

-This one will be a hit for any fans of Clinique's Iconic Black Honey Almost Lipstick.
-It's made of completely natural ingredients (typical of Burt's Bees products), and also leaves a slight tint – a 'your lips but better' shade for darker skin tones.
+This one will be a hit for any fans of Clinique's iconic Black Honey Almost Lipstick.
+It's made of completely natural ingredients (typical of Burt's Bees products), and also leaves a slight tint – a 'your lips, but better' shade for darker skin tones.

 “I use the Burt’s Bees tinted lip balms and they are very good.
 I ordered online but I’ve since seen them in a good few health stores.”Buy now from Amazon

-15. Eve Lom Kiss Mix, £16
+14. Best Eve Lom Kiss Mix, £16

 Eve Lom is a brand that oozes luxury and effectiveness simultaneously – and Kiss Mix lip balm shows us why.
-It has a refreshing minty scent and the zinc oxide protects from sun damage.
+It has a refreshing minty scent and the zinc oxide protects the lips from sun damage.